DiscoverCCRI/documentation/docs/source/user_manual/experiment_workflow.md

 ### 5. Experiment Finished:
 > * User: None
 > * Operator: The operator will keep the mode at TESTBED, but change the state to submitted.
 > * Portal: The change in the state will signal to the portal that the experiment is finished.
-It will run an ssh command on the Site-Server,
+It will run a rsync pull to get the experiment's results back from the Site-Server, with `rysnc -avz <user>@<site-server>:/experiments/experiment_id> /experiments/<experiment_site>/<experiment_id>`.
+Then, the results will automatically be uploaded via the user's cloud storage link.
+> * Site-Server: The Site-Server will take actions as directed by the Portal.